 No car company is stranger to recalls, but the increasing number of Tesla recalls is catching peoples' attention.
-Especially when the automaker has to pull features from the Full Self Driving beta, which itself is pretty controversial for handing over the usually-stringent safety testing to the general public.
+CEO Elon Musk has been critical of this, because the issues aren't recalls in the truest sense, and are typically fixed over the air without any physical work.
+But he doesn't make the rules.
+Still, when the automaker has to pull features from the already-controversial Full Self Driving beta, it makes a bad problem look even worse.

 Here are all the latest Tesla recalls, and everything you need to know.

 September 23: Tesla recalls 1 million cars due to glitchy windows

 The National Highway Transportation Safety Administration (opens in new tab) (NHTSA) has revealed Tesla recalled at least 1,096,762 over a software bug that prevents the windows from detecting obstructions.
 The agency said that this issue "may increase the risk of a pinching injury to the occupant.”

 The recall affects all four Tesla models from various years.
 2017-2022 Model 3s, 202-2021 Model Ys, as well as 2021-2022 Model S and Model X cars.
 Tesla says it's unaware of injuries, crashes or deaths relating to the issue, but will be releasing an over-the-air update to all affected cars.

 Tesla CEO Elon Musk has since criticized (opens in new tab) the NHTSA's use of the term "recall" for issues that are fixed with over-the-air software updates.
 "The terminology is outdated & inaccurate."
 Musk said, "This is a tiny over-the-air software update.
 To the best of our knowledge, there have been no injuries."